-Dead Bod a simple drawing of an upturned bird, feet to the sky and drawn onto a sheet of rusting corrugated iron more than 50 years ago is an unlikely folk hero in Hull.
+Dead Bod in Hull is a simple drawing of an upturned bird.
+Feet to the sky and drawn onto a sheet of rusting corrugated iron more than 50 years ago.
+It has become an unlikely folk hero.

-Visiting the city as part of its three day Freedom Festival it was striking, Dead Bod is everywhere, people have it on t-shirts, it has it’s own beer and we even spotted a burger van named after it.
-It’s quite a transformation for the odd bit of graffiti originally painted on the side of some dockers sheds in the city’s Alexandra Docks when Dead Bod would greet the fisherman navigating the waters of the Humber as they came back home.
+Visiting the city as part of the three day Freedom Festival, it was striking.
+Dead Bod is everywhere in Hull.
+People wear it on t-shirts.
+The Bod has it’s own beer.
+I even spotted a burger van named after it.
+It’s quite a transformation for the odd bit of graffiti.
+Originally painted on the side of some dockers sheds in the city’s Alexandra Docks.
+The Bod would greet the fisherman navigating the waters of the Humber as they returned home.

-Painted sometime in the early 60’s the simple white bird became such a landmark that when the site it was on was due to be knocked down for the development of a new Siemens factory, it found itself at the centre of a campaign to save it.
+Painted sometime in the early 60’s the simple white bird became a landmark.
+When the site was due to be knocked down, it found itself at the centre of a campaign to save it.

-Of course in their wildest dreams the pranksters, responsible for what would become one of the symbols of Hull itself, could never have imagined that it would have taken on such a cult status in the hearts of many in the city.
-They could certainly not have known that Dead Bod would eventually become one of the oldest known pieces of contemporary graffiti in the UK.
+The pranksters responsible could never have imagined that it would have taken on such a cult status.
+In the hearts of many in Hull today, Dead Bod is a loved symbol.
+Could they have known that it would become one of the oldest known pieces of contemporary graffiti in the UK?

-Len Rood, a trawlerman, who went by the name of Pongo and his mate Gordon Mason, an engineer, were responsible.
-Armed with a pot of white paint and more than likely having downed a few ales they went to the side of the shed which overlooked the Humber Estuary and painted the Bod which is of course the Hull vernacular for Bird.
+Len Rood was a trawlerman who went by the name of Pongo.
+He and his mate Gordon Mason, an engineer, were responsible for Bod.
+They headed off with a pot of white paint, and probably a few ales, towards the side of the shed.
+It overlooked the Humber Estuary and would have been visible to passing vessels.
+There they painted what became known as Dead Bod. which is of course the Hull vernacular for Bird.

-The piece actually says ‘A Dead Bod’ and god knows what in joke the two rascals were playing but it stood the test of time.
-Invisible to most except those fisherman who would see it from the estuary and to whom it became one of those familiar sights which symbolised home.
-It was this special meaning attached to the image which meant that it’s status was secured.
+The piece actually says ‘A Dead Bod’ which is the Hull vernacular for ‘A Dead Bird’.
+The two friends might have been playing an in joke but the graffiti stayed for years.
+Invisible to most except those fisherman who would see it from the estuary.
+It became one of those familiar sights which symbolised home.

 So how about Dead Bod as a piece of art?
 It’s an interesting question, could the result of what was likely a drunken dalliance be considered art?
-There was of course no real intention by the artists to make this available to an audience other than to their immediate peer group and even then it’s debatable as to whether they even gave it any thought at all.
+There was of course no real intention by the artists to make this available to an audience.
+That is other than to their immediate peer group.
+Even then it’s debatable as to whether they even gave it any thought at all.